Days out and activities for SEND children and young people

 We recommend you check the accessibility and availability in advance so you can be confident it caters for all your needs.

-Contact your local historical attraction to find out how they can support you and your family or visit their accessibility webpage on their website.
+Contact your local historical attraction to find out how they can help you and your family.
+Or, visit their accessibility webpage.

 Visit Tourism For All website to find accessible historical attractions in and around Kent.